gcervantes8/Fast-Image-Gans/README.md

 # Game Image Generation
 With this project, you can train a Generative Adversarial Network.
-While this is a general image GAN framework, this repository focuses on generating fake game images.
+While you can train with any time of image, this repository focuses on generating images from games.

 ## Requirements
-- Python 3.6
+- Python 3.6+
 - [Pytorch](https://pytorch.org/)
 - [Pytorch-ignite](https://pytorch.org/ignite/index.html)
 - [torchvision](https://pypi.org/project/torchvision/)